YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 useful plugins and otherwise it is the same as the OCaml built-in string type.
 Plugins are (auto-)created inductively: GT provides plugins for base types and rules for building plugins for compound types from component types.

+** I will clarify this a bit.
+We do not use the GT version of `string` type, inreality it is a just type alias: `module GT = struct type string = Stdlib.string ... end`.
+What is really happening here, is that functions for showing  adn gmapping string type are located in a module GT.
+So we need 1) either write `GT.string` instead of `string` and preprocessor will generare `GT.show GT.string` instead of `GT.show string`, 2) or make `open GT` somewhere about and use type `string` without fully qualified name. **

 ### The injection functions and the `ocanren{...}` quotation